LeonLow97-Sandbox/javascript-data-structures-and-algorithms/07-sorting-algorithms/README.md

 ## What is sorting?

-- Sorting is the proccess of rearranging the items in a collection (e.g., an array) so that the items are in some kind of order.
+- Sorting is the process of rearranging the items in a collection (e.g., an array) so that the items are in some kind of order.
 - Examples
-  - Sorting numbers from ssmallest to largest
+  - Sorting numbers from smallest to largest
   - Sorting names alphabetically
   - Sorting movies based on release year
   - Sorting movies based on revenue